Oklahoma - Sectoral Privacy Overview

 - social security number,

-- driver license number or state identification card number issued in lieu of a driver license, or;
+- driver's license number or state identification card number issued in lieu of a driver's license; or

 - financial account number, or credit card or debit card number, in combination with any required security code, access code, or password that would permit access to the financial accounts of a resident.

 The definition of notice also provides the notice requirements following a breach.

 - written notice to the postal address in the records of the individual or entity;

 - telephone notice;